-If a student on probation does not meet SAP standards at the end of the term, a financial aid staff member will evaluate the student's academic progress for improvement of pace and cumulative GPA and to determine if the student has followed their academic planner.
-As a result of this evaluation if the student has improved their pace, cumulative GPA, and followed their academic planner, the student may continue with the status of academic probation.
+If a student on probation does not meet SAP standards at the end of the term, a financial aid staff member will evaluate the student's academic progress for improvement of pace and cumulative GPA and to determine if the student has adhered to their learning contract.
+As a result of this evaluation if the student has improved their pace, cumulative GPA, and adhered to their learning contract, the student may continue with the status of academic probation.

-If the student has not significantly improved their pace, cumulative GPA, and/or followed their academic planner the student will be placed on financial aid suspension.
-Students in Financial Aid Suspension are not eligible to receive financial aid.
+If the student has not significantly improved their pace, cumulative GPA, and/or adhered to their learning contract the student will be placed on financial aid suspension.
+Students in financial aid suspension are not eligible to receive financial aid.
 Students who have their financial aid suspended have the right to file a Satisfactory Academic Progress Appeal with the financial aid office.